Mbote-Joseph/Typescript-Learning/README.md

 - It is a specialized array in Typescript with some restrictions.
 - One is allowed to use all the methods of an Array.
 But the structure is not followed in that case.

+## Enums

+- Enums when one needs to limit the options.
+The users choice are restricted.